stacks-archive/blockstack-android/README.md

 ```

 ## Handling Blockstack sessions
+`BlockstackSession`s use a session store to persist their state.

-Blockstack sessions are stored in the SessionStore.
-The default implementation of SessionStore uses
-the default shared preferences.
-If an apps needs to use two `BlockstackSession`s then they should
+The default implementation of `ISessionStore` uses the default shared preferences.
+If an apps needs
-use the same session store or synchronize the state regularly.
+to use two `BlockstackSession`s then both should use the same session store instance.
+If two session stores
+are used then it could happen that for example the user is loged out in one session while still being logged in
+in the other session.

 ### Redirect with app links
-The example applications and tutorial uses a custom url scheme to handle the redirect from the sign-in process.
+The example applications and tutorial uses a custom url scheme to handle the redirect
+from the sign-in process.
+While suitable for samples, do not use this scheme in a production app.

-In production, the redirect should be handled by [app links](https://developer.android.com/studio/write/app-link-indexing) such that no other apps could hijack the custom url scheme.
-(There is no security risk, it is just a bad user experience if an app chooser pops up and the user has to choose how to finish the sign-in.)
+In production, handle the redirect with [app links](https://developer.android.com/studio/write/app-link-indexing)
+such that no other apps could hijack the custom url scheme.
+Hijacking in this manner is not a security risk; It
+is simply a bad user experience if an app chooser pops up and the user has to choose how to finish the sign-in.

 Replace the custom scheme intent filter with the intent filter with your domain/host name like this:
 ```